Skip to content

 Risk assessments are the heartbeat of workplace safety, a non-negotiable foundation for protecting lives and ensuring compliance with UK health and safety laws.
 The tragic death of Daniel Ames, a director at The British Millerain Company Limited, serves as a heart-wrenching reminder of what happens when risk assessments are overlooked.
 In January 2022, Mr. Ames was fatally struck while acting as a banksman for a reversing HGV in a Yorkshire warehouse, an incident that could have been prevented with proper safety measures.
 At AL23 Safety, we are dedicated to helping businesses implement robust risk assessments to prevent such tragedies, fostering workplaces where safety is paramount.

 The Health and Safety Executive (HSE) investigation into the incident revealed a glaring absence of risk assessments and safe systems of work for vehicle manoeuvres, leading to a £220,000 fine and £6,234 in costs for the company at Leeds Magistrates’ Court in August 2025.
-This preventable loss not only devastated Mr. Ames’ family but also exposed systemic failures: untrained staff, no formal procedures, and a lack of oversight for hazardous tasks.
+This preventable loss not only devastated Mr. Ames’ family but also exposed systemic failures: untrained staff, no formal procedures and a lack of oversight for hazardous tasks.
 HSE statistics show that vehicle-related incidents account for nearly 20% of workplace fatalities annually, underscoring the critical need for rigorous risk assessments in high-risk operations.

 AL23 Safety has helped clients across sectors reduce workplace incidents by up to 40% through tailored assessments and training.
 In this blog post, we’ll unpack seven crucial lessons from the British Millerain tragedy, offering actionable strategies to ensure risk assessments become your workplace’s shield against disaster.